-1. /hat type of governance body or educational authority has oversight for the school?
+- 1. What type of governance body or educational authority has oversight for the school?

-Governmental/State/Ministry of Education
+- □ Governmental/State/Ministry of Education

-Board of Directors/Trustees/Governors
+- □ Board of Directors/Trustees/Governors

-School Board/Board of Education/Local Education Agency
+- □ School Board/Board of Education/Local Education Agency

-Diocesan/Parish/Other Faith-based governance body
+- Diocesan/Parish/Other Faith-based governance body

-Owner-Defined Governance Body
+- □ Owner-Defined Governance Body

-Company/Corporation
+- □ Company/Corporation

+- □ School Council/Advisory Committee

+- □ None

+- □ Other (please describe):

+- 2. Briefly describe the school's governance body or educational authority.
+[250 words]

+- a.
+How is the school's governing body or educational authority formed?

+- □ Publicly elected

-No ne Council/Advisory Committee please describe): 2.
-Bri efly desc cribe the school's governance body or educational authority.
-[250 words] a. Но w is the school's governing body or educational authority formed?
-Publicly elected Appointed by elected official/body Appointed by owner(s) Comprised of owner(s) Do not know Other (please describe): b. efly explain the areas over which the governing body or educational authority has ect authority at the school.
-[500 words] 3. ow the pedagogical leadership team will work together to lead the implementation of mme.
-[500 words] 4.
-Wł าo w ill be e responsible for recruiting the programme staff at the school?
+- □ Appointed by elected official/body

+- □ Appointed by owner(s)

+- □ Comprised of owner(s)

+- □ Do not know

+- □ Other (please describe):

+- b.
+Briefly explain the areas over which the governing body or educational authority has direct authority at the school.
+[500 words]

+- 3. Describe how the pedagogical leadership team will work together to lead the implementation of the programme.
+[500 words]

+- 4. Who will be responsible for recruiting the programme staff at the school?
+[500 words]

+- 5. Briefly describe any challenges the school faces in recruiting and/or retaining staff, including the plans in place to address these challenges.
 [500 words]